Feyerabend/ABC80/abc802/CPM.md

 ### The proliferation of standards, ABCenix or D-NIX, among them

-The rise of multiple standards, derivations of Unix in a lot of *NIX, exemplifies a trend towards diverse platforms as well as fragmentation.

 In 1983, same year as Luxor introduced ABC802, DIAB developed its first UNIX-compatible machine, the DIAB DS90, using the Motorola 68000 CPU.
 They initially used a UNIX System V license from AT&T, but being an